Bizum + MONEI

 What are banks?

-Traditional banks are financial institutions that are licensed to receive deposits from and make loans to individuals and businesses.
-Some banks also offer other financial services including wealth management, safe deposit boxes, and currency exchange.
+Traditional banks are financial institutions licensed to receive deposits from and make loans to individuals and businesses.
+Some banks also offer other financial services, including wealth management, safe deposit boxes, and currency exchange.

-There are various types of banks such as corporate banks, retail banks, and investment banks.
-And, in most countries, they’re usually regulated by a central bank or the national government.
+There are various types of banks, such as corporate banks, retail banks, and investment banks.
+In most countries, they’re usually regulated by a central bank or the national government.

 Why is fintech growing?

-To meet customers’ demand for speed, efficiency, and a better user experience, financial providers need to integrate technology into their services.
-This will enable them to offer the frictionless experience consumers have come to expect.
+To meet customers’ demand for speed, efficiency, and a frictionless user experience, financial providers need to integrate technology into their services.
 If retail giants like Amazon let customers complete a purchase in seconds, it shouldn’t require a face-to-face meeting to open a new bank account.

-Fintech is bridging the gap between what traditional banks offer and what the modern consumer has grown to expect.
-The industry has experienced massive growth.
+Fintech is bridging the gap between what traditional banks offer and what modern consumers now expect, fueling massive industry growth.

 Will fintech last?